mlbench/mlbench-docs/benchmark-tasks.rst

 Here we present the results for the scaling task.

-* First figure shows the speedup of time to accuracy, for accuracy of 89%, as the size of the cluster increases.
+* First figure shows the speedup of time to accuracy, for test accuracy of 89%, as the size of the cluster increases.
   Even though initially the speedup grows with the number of nodes added to the cluster, the benefit starts dropping for a cluster bigger than 16 nodes.
 This is mostly due to the issue of large-batch training.
 As the local batch-size of each worker is fixed, the global batch-size increases